 Full payment of tuition and fees is due by the payment deadline (see calendar).
-If the payment information you submit is incomplete or if payments are nonnegotiable, you risk being dropped from your courses.
+If the payment information you submit is incomplete or if payments are nonnegotiable, you risk being dropped from your courses and waitlists.

 We accept the following forms of payment.
 We do not accept cash payments.

 Harvard Summer School accepts e-checks and paper checks.
 Checks must be drawn on a US bank and include proper routing numbers.
 Starter checks, unnumbered or not personalized, are not accepted.
 Any bank collection charges are your responsibility.

 Checks may be converted and processed using the Automated Clearing House (ACH) Network, under the rules governed by the National Automated Clearing House Association and the Federal Reserve Bank.

 The preferred method of submitting a check payment to Harvard Summer School is by e-check.
 Physical paper checks are accepted via US mail or an expedited service like Federal Express.
 If you send a paper check, it must arrive by the full payment deadline.
 We are not responsible for mail delays.
 Send check payments to: Student Financial Services, 51 Brattle Street, Cambridge, MA 02138.
 Once received, funds are posted to your student account.